GoSimpleLLC/nbvcxz/README.md

 ```

 ## How to use
-Nbvcxz can be used as a stand-alone console program, or import it as a library.
+`nbvcxz` can be used as a stand-alone console program, or import it as a library.

 ### Standalone
 To use as a stand-alone program, just compile and run it by calling: